"Magic Prague" a one week guided tour of the city of alchemy and enchantment. April 18-25th, 2018. Booking payment for SINGLE room occupancy.

 - Lots of fun stuff as well as more serious magical history and mythology.
 We want this to be a truly magical six days that will include café visits and some time for general shopping and sight-seeing.

-- Visit to the first site of Baba Studio, where many of our decks were created.
+- Optional visit to the first site of Baba Studio, where many of our decks were created.

 - Some generous gifts chosen by Baba Studio!